 Prepare farro according to directions.
-I used 1 1/2 C dry to generate a nice big bowl of it.
+I used 1 ½ cups dry to generate a nice big bowl of it.

-Whisk the curry powder, honey, dijon mustard, lemon juice, and extra virgin olive oil together in a small bowl.
+Whisk olive oil, lemon juice, honey, dijon mustard, curry powder, and salt together in a small bowl.

 I brought this salad to work for a week straight and felt completely satisfied and happy after eating lunch.
 I think all the flavors are super fabulous, but the curry dressing is the perfect touch!

 I don’t let curry into my life nearly enough and that needs to change.
 Anyone have any must-make recipes involving it?